Thursday, November 21, 2024

 If there’s one thing that shouldn’t miss from your Mostar trip is experiencing traditional cuisine.
 NearKriva Ćuprija, alongside the small river, there are many traditional restaurants with beautiful terraces overlooking the small valley.
 I enjoyed having a late lunch at Divan, a restaurant serving traditional Bosnian dishes at truly affordable prices.

 As you access the restaurant from the main road, Onešćukova, you wouldn’t expect to have such a view.
-But walk down a narrow staircase and you’ll reach a lovely terrace, perfect to enjoy the warm weather.
+But walk down a narrow staircase and you’ll reach a lovely terrace, perfect for enjoying the warm weather.
 I wanted to try different traditional dishes so, in the end, I opted for a chicken soup (Bey’s Broth) and the Herzegovina mixed plate, which had different stuffed vegetables with a side of mashed potatoes.
 One of the most fulfilling and heart-warming meals I had during my entire trip.

 Bosnian cuisine